peteroupc/peteroupc.github.io/random.md

 <small><sup id=Note17>(17)</sup> Cliff, Y., Boyd, C., Gonzalez Nieto, J.  "How to Extract and Expand Randomness: A Summary and Explanation of Existing Results", 2009.</small>

-<small><sup id=Note18>(18)</sup> Some PRNGs, such as PCG64 and `sfc`, have multiple sequences (or _streams_) of numbers that behave like independent random number sequences, and they have efficient ways to assign a different stream to each process this way.
-These ways are an alternative to the hashing described here, but how they work is PRNG-specific and beyond the scope of this document.
+<small><sup id=Note18>(18)</sup> Note that with the procedure given here, there is a risk that two processes will end up with the same PRNG seed, but this risk is often negligible, especially for PRNGs whose state length is 128 or more bits (see "[**Birthday problem**](https://en.wikipedia.org/wiki/Birthday_problem)").
+As an alternative, some PRNGs, such as PCG64 and `sfc`, have multiple sequences (or _streams_) of numbers that behave like independent random number sequences, and they have efficient methods to assign a different stream to each process this way.
+How these methods work is PRNG-specific and beyond the scope of this document.

 P. L'Ecuyer, D. Munger, et al.  "Random Numbers for Parallel Computers: Requirements and Methods, With Emphasis on GPUs".
 April 17, 2015, section 4, goes in greater detail on ways to initialize PRNGs for generating random numbers in parallel, including how to ensure reproducible "randomness" this way if that is desired.</small>